 - Social distancing: NYSDOH guidance regarding social distancing will be enforced: - 1) The district will require six feet of social distancing in common areas at all times. - 2) Student workstations will be at least three feet apart in all directions provided that the class is in a cohort model (Updated 4/23/21).
-Workstation will be no less than six feet apart in any instance where classes are not in a cohort model. - Workstations will be no less than three feet apart in all directions for all classes (six feet for physical education and music) (Updated 6/7/21). - 3) Adults will be required to remain at six foot distancing in all classrooms unless it interferes with a core activity. - 4) All present in the district will need to follow directional arrows on staircases to ensure social distancing requirements are met while traveling up and down staircases.
+Workstation will be no less than six feet apart in any instance where classes are not in a cohort model. - Workstations will be no less than three feet apart in all directions for all classes (six feet for physical education and music) (Updated 6/7/21). - As of 9/1/21 student workstations will be three feet apart in all cases that it does not affect the ability for the district to return at full capacity. - 3) Adults will be required to remain at six foot distancing in all classrooms unless it interferes with a core activity. - As of 9/1/21 the district will use three feet distancing for all students and vaccinated staff and six feet distancing for unvaccinated staff whenever possible. - 4) All present in the district will need to follow directional arrows on staircases to ensure social distancing requirements are met while traveling up and down staircases.